Decreased 2021 merger thresholds under the Competition Act and Investment Canada Act

 SOE WTO Investors: the threshold for direct acquisitions of a Canadian business (other than a cultural business), by SOE investors has decreased from $428 million to $415 million for 2021, calculated on the basis of the aggregate book value of the assets being acquired (as determined by the most recently completed audited financial statements).

 The thresholds for non-WTO investors and acquisitions of cultural businesses remain static at $5 million in asset value for direct investments and $50 million in asset value for indirect transactions.

 Foreign investments continue to be subject to enhanced scrutiny in connection with the COVID-19 pandemic, which is expected to be in place until the economy recovers from the effects of the pandemic.
-For further details, see our previous publication here.

 If you have any questions about the new merger thresholds or investment in Canada, please reach out to one of the authors or a member of our Competition and Foreign Investment Group.
-References can be found in the PDF linked at the top of this article.

 More like this